dbnnomanbhai/COMPUTER-GRAPHICS/README.md

 # COMPUTER-GRAPHICS
-# I have completed this course under one of the renowned faculty at aiub Mr. Aneem Al ahsan Rupai sir !
+# I  took this course under one of the renowned faculty at aiub Mr. Aneem Al ahsan Rupai sir !